100% No Win No Fee

 When making a personal injury claim after a road traffic accident for your whiplash injuries, how long it takes to settle the case can depend on a number of factors, for example, whether the defendant admits liability, how serious your injuries are and whether you want to wait until you are fully recovered before you settle or if your claim may need to go to court.

 A valid claim for whiplash, will not only need to meet the personal injury claim criteria as discussed in the next section, but also legal proceedings will need to begin within the standard injury claim time limit.
-In general, this time limit is three years from the date of the accident, outlined under the Limitation Act 1980.
+This time limit is 3 years from the date of the accident under the Limitation Act 1980.
 There are, of course, exceptions to this time limit.

 To find out if you are still within the time limit to start your road traffic accident injury claim, contact our advisors now for free advice.